-This investment is listed on the main board of the SGX-ST, which was suspended for trading in 2020 and fair value was consequently measured using valuation technique of Net Asset Value.
+This investment is listed on the main board of the SGX-ST, which was suspended for trading in 2021 and fair value was consequently measured using valuation technique of Net Asset Value.

-A sensitivity analysis for Level 3 investment as at 31 March 2021 was not presented as it was deemed that the impact of reasonable changes in inputs were not significant.
+A sensitivity analysis for Level 3 investment as at 31 March 2022 was not presented as it was deemed that the impact of reasonable changes in inputs were not significant as the short term investment is that of a cash trust.